pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

 #### Input

-* `row` (row number for the move).
+- `row` (row number for the move).
-* `col` (column number for the move).
+- `col` (column number for the move).

 #### Output

-* Winner of the game or a draw.
+- Winner of the game or a draw.

-1. START
+#### Steps

-2. Initialize:
+1. Initialize:
-    * board[3][3] with empty spaces
+    - board[3][3] with empty spaces
-    * currentPlayer = 'X'
+    - currentPlayer = 'X'
-    * row, col (integers for move coordinates)
+    - row, col (integers for move coordinates)
-3. Loop until a player wins or the board is full:
+2. Loop until a player wins or the board is full:
     1. Print the current state of the board.
     2. Prompt the current player to enter their move (row and column).
     3. Input row and col.
     4. If the move is valid (within bounds and cell is empty):
         1. Place the player's mark on the board.
         2. Check if the current player has won:
-            * If true, print the board and declare the current player as the winner.
+            - If true, print the board and declare the current player as the winner.
 Break the loop.
         3. Check if the board is full:
-            * If true, print the board and declare a draw.
+            - If true, print the board and declare a draw.
 Break the loop.
         4. Switch to the other player.
     5. Else, prompt the player to try again.
-4. END

 ### Code